Bylaws of the National Association of Credit Management Adopted December 15, 2008

 9.4.
 Nominating Committee.

 There will be five (5) members of the Nominating Committee.
-The members of the Nominating Committee will be the Immediate Past Chairman, who will serve as the Chairman of the Committee, and four (4) Directors.
+The members of the Nominating Committee will be the Immediate Past Chair, who will serve as the Chair of the Committee, and four (4) Directors.
 Two (2) of the four (4) Directors will be Affiliate COO Directors and the other two (2) will be Directors elected by the NACM membership.
 All members of the Committee will serve as voting members.
 The NACM President will also serve as an ex-officio member of the Committee without the right to vote.

 9.5.
 Bylaws Amendment Review Committee.

 There will be five (5) members of Bylaws Amendment Review Committee.
-The Chair-Elect will serve as Chairman of the Committee.
+The Chair-Elect will serve as Chair of the Committee.
 Two (2) of the five (5) members will be Affiliate COO Directors and two (2) of the five members will be Directors elected by the NACM membership.
 The NACM President will also serve as an ex-officio member of the Committee without the right to vote.

 OFFICER AND DIRECTOR NOMINATING PROCEDURES